HAVE YOU MADE YOUR PEACE WITH GOD?

 "And as it is appointed unto men once to die, but after this the judgement."
 Hebrews 9:27

 "And He (Jesus) spoke a parable to them, saying, The ground of a certain rich man brought forth plentifully.'
 And he thought within himself, 'What shall I do, because I have no room where to bestow my fruits?'
 And he said, 'This will I do.
 I will pull down my barns, and build greater, and there will I bestow all my fruits and my goods.
 And I will say to my soul, 'Soul, you have much goods laid up for many years; take your ease, eat, drink, and be merry.'
-But God said to Him, 'You fool, this night your soul shall be required of you: then whose shall those things be which you have provided?'"
-Luke 12:16-20
+But God said to Him, 'You fool, this night your soul shall be required of you: then whose shall those things be which you have provided?'
+"So is he that lays up treasure for himself, and is not rich toward God."
+Luke 12:16-21

 At the cross of Christ, whether we ourselves are dying or not, the game is over, along with all the folly, all the lies, all the excuses.
 It gets down to this very narrow gate: do we believe in Jesus and accept Him or not?
-At this point, for this man, he realized even with all his ignorant behavior (because it does say that even he mocked Christ ("And they that were crucified with Him reviled Him."
+At this point, for this man, he realized even with all his ignorant behavior (because it does say that even he mocked the Lord ("And they that were crucified with Him reviled Him."
 Mark 15:32) that his game was over.
 He came to his senses and turned to the Lord and asked for His mercy.
 Do you notice that at that point, he had nothing to bargain with?
 All he could do was ask for His mercy and grace.
 That is all Jesus needed from Him, and that is all He needs from any of us.
 What do we actually have to bargain with for our eternal souls?
 What does God need from any of us?
 Jesus paid all our debts in full.
 For those of us who are still on this earth after we come to the cross of Christ, all we do is follow Him in faith and obedience until He returns or calls us home.

 Dear friends, if you haven't made your peace with God, today is the day, and now is the time.
 Repent and believe on the Lord Jesus Christ, and you shall be saved!
-Acts 16:31
+Acts 16:31 He loves you so much!!!

 Comments